vishalchovatiya/CPP_Templates/PART 1: All about virtual keyword C++: How virtual function works.md

 2. Before learning anything we have to see why it needed at first place.

 ### Why we need virtual function ?
-Let we understand it with example.
-Suppose you want to connect to network or to other mobile using your smart phone.
+- Let we understand it with example.Suppose you want to connect to network or to other mobile using your smart phone.
-You have two choices bluetooth or wifi.
+- You have two choices bluetooth or wifi.
 Althought these two are completely different technologies but come things are common in them at abstract level like both are communication protocol, both need authentication, etc.
-Let say we have class of them like as follows:
+- Let say we have class of them like as follows:
 ```
 class wifi_t{
 	private: